UnknownFreeOccupied/ufomap/ufomap_ros/ufomap_mapping/README.md

 ## ufomap_server
 ufomap_server builds and distributes volumetric 3D occupancy maps as UFOMap binary stream.

+See [launch/server.launch](https://github.com/UnknownFreeOccupied/ufomap/blob/master/ufomap_ros/ufomap_mapping/launch/server.launch) for an example launch file.
+The rest of the parameters can be changed using dynamic_reconfigure.

 ### Subscribed Topics
 * **cloud_in** ([sensor_msgs/PointCloud2](http://docs.ros.org/en/api/sensor_msgs/html/msg/PointCloud2.html))
    Incoming point cloud for integration.
 You need to remap this topic to your sensor data topic and provide a TF transform between the sensor data and the static map frame.